wjaelee/woongjaelee.com/_data/blog/running-gstreamer-on-mac-how-to-use-xcode/index.md

 * In **Xcode > Build Settings > Header Search Paths > Debug**, add /Library/Frameworks/GStreamer.framework/Headers
 * In **Xcode > General > Frameworks and Libraries**, add /Library/Frameworks/GStreamer.framework and drag&drop /Library/Frameworks/GStreamer.framework/Versions/1.0/lib/libgstnet-1.0.0.dylib from Finder.
 I did not include the dylib file and struggled with the error

 3. In **Xcode > Build Phases > Embed Frameworks**, uncheck **Code Sign on Copy**.
+Also, in **Xcode > Signing & Capabilities**, click "+ Capability" in the top left corner and choose "Hardened Runtime".
+Then turn on "Disable Library Validation" in the list.
 Otherwise, I encountered the error "Command CodeSign failed with a nonzero exit code".

-4. Do not directly copy&paste tutorial 1 Hello world! example in GStreamer website.
-The problem was I only hear the audio but not the video.
-In order to open the video as a new pop-up window when running on xcode, I had to add
+4. Do not directly copy & paste tutorial 1 Hello world! example in GStreamer website.
+The problem was I can only hear the audio but not the video.
+In order to open the video as a new pop-up window when running on xcode, I had to modify the original code and add the following three lines at the appropriate lines.

 ```
 GMainLoop *main_loop;